thelfer/tfel/docs/web/tensors.md

 ~~~~

 For `TFEL` versions greater than \(3.2\), one may want to use the
+optimised `computeDeviatorDeterminantDerivative` function, defined in
-optimised `computeDeviatorDeterminantDerivative` function as follows:
+the namespace `tfel::math`, as follows:

 ~~~~{.cpp}
 const auto dJ3 = computeDeviatorDeterminantDerivative(sig);
 ~~~~

+The `computeJ3Derivative`, defined in `tfel::material` namespace, is a
+synonym for the `computeDeviatorDeterminantDerivative` function.

 ### Second derivative